 My analysis in this article suggests that collective resistance may have a significant but limited impact on the responsiveness of township governments.
-In the authoritarian regime, the lack of government's responsiveness is a default setting, as Cai suggests that 'citizens' legitimate or legal rights have been ignored by state agencies or businesses in the fast changing socioeconomic context'.
+In the authoritarian regime, the lack of government's responsiveness is a default setting, as Cai suggests that "citizens' legitimate or legal rights have been ignored by state agencies or businesses in the fast changing socioeconomic context."
 However, officials may be responsive to popular preferences under some conditions.
-For example, at the village level-a small rural community where people know
+For example, at the village level-a small rural community where people know each other in person and interact with each other in a daily basis-cadres can be held

-^{54.} Joel S. Migdal, Strong Societies and Weak States: State-Society Relations and State Capacities in the Third World (Princeton, NJ: Princeton University Press, 1988).
+&lt;sup>54 Joel S. Migdal, Strong Societies and Weak States: State-Society Relations and State Capacities in the Third World (Princeton: Princeton University Press, 1988).

-^{55.} For example, Minxin Pei, China's Trapped Transition: The Limits of Developmental Autocracy (Cambridge, Ma: Harvard University Press, 2006).
+&lt;sup>55 For example, Minxin Pei, China's Trapped Transition: The Limits of Developmental Autocracy (Cambridge: Harvard University Press, 2006).

-^{56.} For example, Jing Vivian Zhan, 'Decentralizing China: analysis of central strategies in China's fiscal reforms', Journal of Contemporary China 18(60), (2009), pp. 445-462.
+&lt;sup>56 For example, Jing Vivian Zhan, 'Decentralizing China: analysis of central strategies in China's fiscal reforms', Journal of Contemporary China 18(60), (2009), pp. 445-462.

-^{57.} Cai, Collective Resistance in China, p.
-21. For discussion of how the CCP has maintained legitimacy by limited but effective political reforms, see Gunter Schubert, 'One-party rule and the question of legitimacy in contemporary China: preliminary thoughts on setting up a new research agenda', Journal of Contemporary China 17 (54), (2008), pp. 191-204.
+&lt;sup>57 Cai, Collective Resistance, p.
+21. For discussion of how the CCP has maintained legitimacy by limited but effective political reforms, see Gunter Schubert, 'One-party rule and the question of legitimacy in contemporary China: preliminary thoughts on setting up a new research agenda', Journal of Contemporary China 17(54), (2008), pp. 191-204.

-each other in person and interact with each other on a daily basis-cadres can be held accountable if the village has what Lily Tsai calls the 'encompassing and embedding solidary groups' in whose activities cadres participate.58 At the township level (or above), where ordinary people do not interact with local officials on a daily basis, the key for successful collective resistance is to seek support from state actors such as local officials, because 'those local officials who are worried about citizens' reporting on their misconduct may be more responsive to the citizens' grievances and even make concessions to silence them'.59
+accountable if the village has what Lily Tsai calls the "encompassing and embedding solidary groups" in whose activities cadres participate.
+At the township level (or above), where ordinary people do not interact with local officials in a daily basis, the key for successful collective resistance is to seek support from state actors such as local officials, because "those local officials who are worried about citizens' reporting on their misconduct may be more responsive to the citizens' grievances and even make concessions to silence them."

 In the case of the rural tax reforms, clearer identification of misconduct brought by the tax-for-fee reform made township officials afraid of potential petitions, and gave them an incentive to implement the subsequent pro-villager reforms that ended with the abolition of the agricultural tax.
 A similar deterrent mechanism works on land disputes in industrialized villages.
 Township's leading cadres are keenly aware that they can benefit immensely from expropriating land and leasing it to developers.
 60 At the same time, they do not want to have this benefit tarnished by collective resistance.
 With this cost-benefit calculation, officials are willing to compromise with popular preferences, and villagers can earn a significant amount of compensation while keeping their houses when selling farmland.
 This deterrent mechanism does not work on land disputes in agricultural villages.
 Township cadres benefit from expropriating and selling land to cover the fiscal shortage.
 However, unlike in industrialized villages, villagers have a strong incentive to keep farmland in agricultural villages because they do not have any industry other than agriculture.
-Township cadres are not willing to compromise with villagers because a large amount of compensation may cancel out the low value of land in non-industrialized areas.
-Moreover, higher authorities are not sympathetic to landlosing villagers because confiscation of land is legitimatized under the national policy of urbanization.
-In sum, clear identification of misconduct is not enough to make (potential) collective resistance lead to favorable policy for ordinary people.
-Popular demands must be consistent with a national policy for the state to respond to their demands.
-Otherwise, people will be unable to find support from state actors, which is essential to pursue legitimate rights and interests, especially in the authoritarian regime.
+Township cadres are not willing to compromise with villagers because a large amount of compensation may cancel out the low value of land in Moreover, higher authorities are not sympathetic to land-losing nonindustrialized areas.

-^{58.} Lily L. Tsai, Accountability without Democracy: Solidary Groups and Public Goods Provision in Rural China (New York: Cambridge University Press, 2007).
+&lt;sup>58 Lily L. Tsai, Accountability without Democracy: Solidary Groups and Public Goods Provision in Rural China (New York: Cambridge University Press, 2007).

-^{59.} Cai, Collective Resistance in China, p.
+&lt;sup>59 Cai, Collective Resistance, p.
 10.

-^{60.} Hsing, The Great Urban Transformation, ch.
+Hsing, The Great Urban Transformation, ch.
 6.